Regional stay-at-home order announced

 Gov. Gavin Newsom announced a new region-based stay-at-home order for California on Thursday that will be triggered if a particular region’s Intensive Care Unit capacity drops below 15 percent.

-It was not immediately apparent whether Yuba, Sutter or Colusa counties would immediately be affected, but appears, from press releases, that they could be affected fairly soon.
+It was not immediately apparent whether Colusa, Glenn or Tehama counties would immediately be affected, but appears, from press releases, that they could be affected fairly soon.

-The Yuba-Sutter area falls within the Greater Sacramento region, as laid out in the news release.
-While none of the five regions currently meet the threshold (as of Thursday afternoon), some are projected to this week.
+Colusa County falls within the Greater Sacramento region, as laid out in the news release.
+Glenn and Tehama counties fall within the Northern California region.
+While neither of these regions currently meet the threshold (as of Tuesday), projections show that they could meet the threshold by the end of this week.
 When that happens, the order will be triggered and the region will have 48 hours to adopt the new order.

 “We are at a tipping point in our fight against the virus and we need to take decisive action now to prevent California’s hospital system from being overwhelmed in the coming weeks,” Newsom said in a press release.
 “By invoking a stay-at-home order for regions where ICU capacity falls below 15 percent, we can flatten the curve as we’ve done before and reduce stress on our healthcare system.”